Latest posts by Sara Tilly (see all)

 That’s where the terms collector and processor come into play.
-If you own a tour business, in your company the controller is the person who collects information.
+If you own tour business, in your company the controller is the person who collects information.

 In most cases, the controller is the agent.
-The processor is a someone who uses gathered data to fulfill a service.
+The processor is someone who uses gathered data to fulfill a service.
 In most cases, that would be companies which provide transportation and accommodation.

 Best Practices for GDPR for Tour Businesses:

 - Keep a record of all existing personal data.